clarkevansteenderen/RADseq_cryophytum_crystallinum/README.md

 ## RUN LINUX JOB SCRIPTS

+For each job, just modify the #PBS paramaters in the files to match your HPC platform, resource and walltime requirements, and logfile paths.

 ### 🔵 index_refgenome.job

 If you have a reference genome, run this script to index it (indexing makes it easier to work with further downstream).
 Example job submission (change the REFERENCE_INDEX path accordingly to set the directory containing the reference genome):